-Representations on Purchase For All Holders Whether or Not Located in the United States or U.S. Persons
+Representations on Purchase for All Holders Whether or Not Located in the United States or U.S. Persons

-When acquiring Common Shares, each purchaser thereof, whether or not they are located in the United States or a U.S. Person, will either make or be deemed to have made the acknowledgements, representations, warranties and agreements set forth in "Legends on All Securities for Holders Whether or Not Located in the United States or U.S. Persons" below.
-Qualified U.S. Purchasers may not resell their Common Shares in the United States or to, or for the account or benefit of, U.S. Persons.
-However, for the avoidance of doubt, a sale of the Common Shares on the TSX will be free of restriction and satisfy the obligations set forth herein and in "Legends on All Securities For All Holders Whether or Not Located in the United States or U.S. Persons", so long as the transaction is not pre-arranged with a buyer in the United States or a U.S. Person or a person acting for the account or benefit of U.S. Persons or with a person otherwise known to be in the United States, a U.S. Person or a person acting for the account or benefit of U.S. Persons and is otherwise conducted in accordance with Regulation S.
+When acquiring Common Shares, each purchaser thereof, whether or not they are located in the United States or a U.S. Person, will either make or be deemed to have made the acknowledgements, representations, warranties and agreements set forth in "Legends on All Securities for Holders Whether or Not Located in the United States or U.S. Persons" immediately below.
+Qualified U.S. Purchasers may not resell their Common Shares in the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons.

+However, for the avoidance of doubt, a sale of the Common Shares on the TSX will be free of restriction and satisfy the obligations set forth herein and in "Legends on All Securities For All Holders Whether or Not Located in the United States or U.S. Persons", so long as the transaction is not pre-arranged with a buyer in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or with a person otherwise known to be in the United States, a U.S. Person or a person acting for the account or benefit of a person or a person acting for the account or benefit of a person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or a person located in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person or a person acting for the account or benefit of a person located in the United States or a U.S. Person and is otherwise conducted in accordance with Regulation S.